 Use this law with sincerity at all times and your persuasions will most often be effective.

-We are psychologically hardwired to react against anything that is perceived as losing the freedom of choice.
+We are psychologically hardwired to react against anything that is perceived as losing our freedom of choice.
 Remember when you were a teenager and your parents imposed a curfew?

 You would probably want to violate it because it limits your freedom of choice.

-Using time constraint is a common scarcity strategy to persuade someone to take action.
+Using time constraints is a common scarcity strategy to persuade someone to take action.
 Retailers often use limited-time offer ads to promote their products and to remind customers to: